VSecDK/vsec.dk/_pages/events.md

 title: "Community Events"
 toc: true
 ---
-Want to do a online non-profit event on the VSec Discord server and get the support of the growing Danish InfoSec community, feel free to reach out to us on Discord.
-As an option we can also help provide a semi-professional setup by live re-streaming the event on other streaming services like our [VSec YouTube Channel](https://www.youtube.com/channel/UCGQCK473y181BjNMJLrW11g) etc.

 # Event Calendar
 Feel free to send a message or mail to one of the VSec moderators to get your non-profit event registered in the event calendar.